Table of Contents

 At the finish line my reindeer as tired as hell with a tongue out.
 As for Raphael of well, his reindeer reached a finish line very relaxed after a slow gracious walk without Raphael behind him.
 I’m sure the reindeer was the one thinking ‘Easy peasy” :)

 Sauna in the wilderness

-I can’t tell you how much I love Finnish sauna, I got totally addicted from it.
+I can’t tell you how much I love Finnish sauna, I got totally addicted to it.
 But the one in Tuohenlusikka was the most difficult one, as we had to roll in the snow in between the sessions.
-I myself find it much easier to have a 10 second dip in a lake or bania.
+I myself find it much easier to have a 10-second dip in a lake or bania.